felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 Elastic Beanstalk takes care of this auto scaling, managing the web servers, etc..

-We need to have some way to store all information is in the page, links, etc..
+We need to have some way to store all information in the page, links, etc..

 So that's why this database is used.